 Twist and expansion profiles of magnetic loop responsible for coronal heating and solar wind generation

 composed of magnetic loops.
-To investigate the magnetic field configuration responsible for these processes,
+To investigate what magnetic field configuration is responsible for these processes,

-we performed a pair of three-dimensional magnetohydrodynamic simulations for reproducing flux emergence, in which an emerging flux region was produced by a strongly (weakly) twisted flux tube in one (the other) simulation.
+we performed a pair of three-dimensional magnetohydrodynamic simulations of flux emergence, to reproduce an emerging flux region formed by a strongly/weakly twisted flux tube (ST/WT case).
 We focused on two

-profiles of selected loops to find that they showed an exponential profile near the photosphere while a quadratic
+profiles of selected loops, and found that they showed an exponential profile near the photosphere while a quadratic

 profile well above the photosphere.